WeblateOrg/weblate/docs/admin/install.rst

 ++++++++++++++++++++++++++++++++++++++++

-To run production webserver, use the wsgi wrapper installed with Weblate (in virtual env case it is installed as :file:`~/weblate-env/lib/python3.7/site-packages/weblate/wsgi.py`).
+To run a production web-server, use the WSGI wrapper installed with Weblate (if running in virtualenv it is installed as :file:`~/weblate-env/lib/python3.7/site-packages/weblate/wsgi.py`).
 Don't forget to set the Python search path to your virtualenv as well (for example using ``virtualenv = /home/user/weblate-env`` in uWSGI).

-The following configuration runs Weblate as uWSGI under the NGINX webserver.
+The following configuration runs Weblate as uWSGI under the NGINX web-server.

 Configuration for NGINX (also available as :file:`weblate/examples/weblate.nginx.conf`):